Generic Name: umeclidinium (ue ME kli DIN ee um)

 Usual Adult Dose for Chronic Obstructive Pulmonary Disease -- Maintenance:

 What other drugs will affect umeclidinium?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking umeclidinium with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using umeclidinium with other drugs that make you sleepy can worsen this effect.
+Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.